SwagatSBhuyan/Noise-Removal-Using-FFT/README.md

-Project Name:  Properties of Discrete Fourier Transform (DFT), and Noisy Waveform Restoration using DFT
+# Properties of Discrete Fourier Transform (DFT), and Noisy Waveform Restoration using DFT

 Language Used: MATLAB, OCTAVE